mlc-mlapis/docs/src/documentation/export-import/project-service-export-import.md

 :::
 <!-- markdownlint-enable DOCSMD004 -->

-3. When using shared storage services, neither the export nor the import is able to process the [storage mounting points](/documentation/services/storage/shared.html#storage-mounting) in relation to [Node.js](/documentation/services/runtimes/nodejs.html#accessing-a-zerops-shared-storage), [Golang](/documentation/services/runtimes/golang.html#accessing-a-zerops-shared-storage), and [PHP](/documentation/services/runtimes/php.html#accessing-a-zerops-shared-storage) runtime environment services.
+3. When using shared storage services, neither the export nor the import doesn't support the [storage mounting points](/documentation/services/storage/shared.html#storage-mounting) in relation to [Node.js](/documentation/services/runtimes/nodejs.html#accessing-a-zerops-shared-storage), [Golang](/documentation/services/runtimes/golang.html#accessing-a-zerops-shared-storage), and [PHP](/documentation/services/runtimes/php.html#accessing-a-zerops-shared-storage) runtime environment services.
+It means that the export doesn't publish already mounted shared storage services, and the import doesn't allow to specify which ones should be enabled on which runtime services.
+Mounting them to the existing runtime services must be done later manually in the Zerops GUI.

-4. When importing several services, they are created in parallel and asynchronously, without a specific order.
-You can't affect which one will be instantiated as the first or last.

 ## Zerops recipes